raghavtalwar/Red-Team-Operations/66 - Blue Team/Technical Interview.md

 		- Registry & shell bags
 			1. MuiCache - Evidence of execution of GUI programs
 			2. ShellBags - Windows Folder Browsing artefact

+**Real world example**
+1. We would get handed an image
+2. Mount the image via Arsenal Image Mounter
+3. Pull off UserClass.dat and NtUser.dat from the users of interest.
+4. Use ShellBags explorer > Load offline hive option to load those hives and investigate.

 		- Evidence of execution artefacts like Prefetch & Shimcache
+			1.

 - Malware Family that was used
 ```